arc172/Cruz-GEOG676-Spring2024/Lab_2/README.md

 ## Homework 2

-### File inside contains the screenshot of the homework
+### Files contain a screenshot of the code and results.
+### Also a python file containg the code is available as well.